This post is also available in: Français (French)

 4. Take them to a drive-thru.
 If you’re in a hurry, you can roll through a drive-thru for a national nonprofit organization.
 Larger nonprofits have streamlined the donation process, making it as convenient as getting a Tim Horton’s chicken sandwich.

 All of these are great options, but before you take your old glasses anywhere, make sure they are in good condition.
 Double-check that they’re not missing screws, cracked or bent.
 The nonprofit or business to which you’re trying to donate may reject your donation if the glasses are in poor shape.

 When you hear the word “donation,” you probably associate it with charities and nonprofits.
 However, not all charities accept donations for eyeglasses — and not all organizations that accept these donations are nonprofits.
 Here are a few places you can donate your old glasses:

-*Glasses must be in good condition.
+To receive $5 credit, glasses must be in good condition.
 Frame Donation Consent Form must be included with the returned glasses.
 Please note that once a frame has been donated, it cannot be returned under any circumstances.
 Up to $25 per year in credit or five frames per year, per customer.

 2. Recycling Council of British Columbia has a Recyclepedia for a collection point in your area in BC.
 Simply select ‘glass’, ‘eyeglass’, and your desired location.

 3. Missisauga Central Lions Club provides a list of locations in your area in Missisauga.
 Their website also provides the location name, street address, postal code and phone number for each.

 4. CLERC (also known as Canadian Lions Eyeglass Recycling Centre) runs a network of collection boxes and collection points across Canada.
 These boxes can be found in many public locations, including libraries, schools, optometrist offices, community centers, local Lions Club office and other public venues.
 You can easily use their store locator tool to find the nearest location.